15 of the best family-friendly festivals and events in Gloucestershire

 Set in the heart of Cirencester Park, Cotswold Show and Food Festival attracts thousands of visitors each year with a wide of variety of attractions and entertainment for the whole family.

-Along with its impressive array of locally produced food and drink, there's shopping, attractions including horse riding displays and dog shows in its main arena, farm animals and activities for kids, from clay pigeon shooting to go karting, tree climbing and inflatables, with this year's event taking place on Saturday 28 and Sunday 29 June 2025.
+Along with its impressive array of locally produced food and drink, there's shopping, attractions including monster trucks, racing camels and a dog and duck show in its main arena, farm animals and activities for kids, from clay pigeon shooting to go karting, tree climbing and inflatables, with this year's event taking place on Saturday 4 and Sunday 5 July 2026.

 Gloucestershire Vintage & Country Extravaganza in South Cerney

-Taking place from Friday 1 to Sunday 3 August 2025, there are thousands of attractions to enjoy at this year's show, with vintage motors, live music, retro fashion shows, free dance lessons and interactive vintage entertainment along with a popular animal and countryside arena — with vintage fairground attractions, miniature steam locomotive rides and a whole lot more for younger visitors, too.
+Taking place from Friday 31 July to Sunday 2 August 2026, there are thousands of attractions to enjoy, with vintage motors, live music, retro fashion shows, dance lessons and interactive entertainment, along with a popular animal and countryside arena — with vintage fairground attractions, steam tractor trailer rides and a whole lot more for younger visitors, too.

 Cheltenham Literature Festival in Cheltenham